peteroupc/peteroupc.github.io/randomfunc.md

 - The four-parameter stable distribution (`Stable4(alpha, beta, mu, sigma)`), where `mu` is the mean and ` sigma` is the scale, is `Stable(alpha, beta) * sigma + mu`.
 - The "type 0" stable distribution (`StableType0(alpha, beta, mu, sigma)`) is `Stable(alpha, beta) * sigma + (mu - sigma * beta * x)`, where `x` is `ln(sigma)*2.0/pi` if `alpha` is 1, and `tan(pi*0.5*alpha)` otherwise.

+<a id=Hypergeometric_Distribution></a>
+### Hypergeometric Distribution

+The following method generates a random integer that follows a hypergeometric distribution.
+When a given number of items are drawn at random without replacement from a collection of items each labeled either `1` or `0`,  the random integer expresses the number of items drawn this way that are labeled `1`.
+In the method below, `trials` is the number of items drawn at random, `ones` is the number of items labeled `1` in the set, and `count` is the number of items labeled `1` or `0` in that set.

+**Example:** In a 52-card deck of Anglo-American playing cards, 12 of the cards are face cards (jacks, queens, or kings).
+After the deck is shuffled and seven cards are drawn, the number of face cards drawn this way follows a hypergeometric distribution where `trials` is 7, `ones` is 12, and `count` is 52.

+    METHOD Hypergeometric(trials, ones, count)
+        if ones < 0 or count < 0 or trials < 0 or ones > count or trials > count
+                return error
+        end
+        if ones == 0: return 0
+       successes = 0
+        i = 0
+        currentCount = count
+        currentOnes = ones
+        while i < trials and currentOnes > 0
+                if RNDINTEXC(currentCount) < currentOnes
+                        currentOnes = currentOnes - 1
+                        successes = successes + 1
+                end
+                currentCount = currentCount - 1
+                i = i + 1
+        end
+        return successes
+    END METHOD

 <a id=Multivariate_Normal_Distribution></a>
 ### Multivariate Normal Distribution

 The following pseudocode calculates a random point in space that follows a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
-The method `MultivariateNormal` takes a list, `mu`, which indicates the means to add to each component of the random point, and a list of lists, `cov`, that specifies a _covariance matrix_ (a symmetric positive definite NxN matrix with as many rows and as many columns as components of the random point.)
+The method `MultivariateNormal` takes the following parameters:

+- A list, `mu`, which indicates the means to add to each component of the random point. `mu` can be `nothing`, in which case each component will have a mean of zero.
+- A list of lists `cov`, that specifies a _covariance matrix_ (a symmetric positive definite NxN matrix with as many rows and as many columns as components of the random point.)

 For conciseness, the following pseudocode uses `for` loops, defined as follows. `for X=Y to Z; [Statements] ; end` is shorthand for `X = Y; while X <= Z; [Statements]; X = X + 1; end`.